ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 # Future Work

-- More features such as fractal geometry,texture features from Fourier transform, and local binary patterns can be extracted.
+- More features such as fractal geometry, texture features from Fourier transform, and local binary patterns can be extracted.
 - Larger ensemble methods can be used in classification.
-- Convolutional Nueral Network can be used directly with the cell images without feature extractions.
+- Convolutional Nueral Network can be applied directly to the cell images without feature extractions.

 # References